 (The below has been described and tested for Canvas Power Apps.
 This has not yet been tested and adapted for Model-driven apps.
 As for the Power App Portal app, another integration pattern is appropriate, to be discussed later)

-This package for import in your CDS environment and source code of the control are packaged here: https://github.com/andrew-grischenko/BraintreePaymentsPCF
+This package for import in your CDS environment and the source code of the control are packaged here: https://github.com/andrew-grischenko/BraintreePaymentsPCF

 - Code PCF component tema_Technomancy.BraintreePayments hosting the credit capture Drop-in UI from Braintree